vlad17/runlmc/README.md

 ### Roadmap

-0. rename derivative to lmc (models/lmc should be something else)
 0. extract K construction in lmc
 0. TODO(general-solve) Preconditioner?
     * Does chan Preconditioner carry over to SKI approximation?